wedesoft/www.wedesoft.de/_posts/2025-08-09-orbits-with-jolt-physics.md

 image: /pics/aspline.png
 ---

-I want to simulate an orbiting spacecraft using the Jolt Physics engine.
+I want to simulate an orbiting spacecraft using the [Jolt Physics][1] engine.
 The Jolt Physics engine solves difficult problems such as gyroscopic forces, collision detection with linear casting, and special solutions for wheeled vehicles with suspension.

-The integration method of the Jolt Physics engine is the semi-implicit Euler method.
+The integration method of the Jolt Physics engine is the [semi-implicit Euler method][2].
 The following formula shows how speed **v** and position **x** are integrated for each time step:

 {% latex usepackages=amsmath %}